foreverfl/vscode/docs/devcontainers/attach-container.md

 ### Variables in attached container configuration files

-Variables can be referenced in certain string values in attached configuration files in the following format: **${variableName}**.
+Variables can be referenced in certain string values in attached configuration files in the following format: **$\{variableName\}**.
 The following table is a list of available variables you can use.

 | Variable | Properties | Description |
 |----------|---------|----------------------|